Football in Hungary: Domestic football

 Hungary's capital Budapest has seven professional football teams, six of them have won the Hungarian 1st division.
+Until 1925, teams from Budapest were the only teams in the Hungarian national league despite the existence of teams in other cities.
 Until July 2012 teams based in Budapest have won the Hungarian Championship 96 times and teams from other cities have won it 14 times.

 The Hungarian football clubs have several international successes.
 Ferencvárosi TC won the 1964–65 edition of the Inter-Cities Fairs Cup and was runner-up in the European Cup Winners' Cup in 1974–75 season and the Cup of Fairs in 1968, while Újpest FC reached the final of the Fair Cup in 1969, Videoton FC the UEFA Cup in 1985, and MTK Budapest FC that of the UEFA Cup Winners' Cup in 1964.

+Youth Football

+Education after 1989-1990 political shift

+After the 1989-1990 shift in political power in Hungary professional clubs were still supported by the new government and used all the funds they were given.
+However, many youth clubs were not given much support from the new government, there wasn't much education of young football players in schools and little to no coaching either.
+Also, in many cases the education of new football players is integrated into the structure of bigger clubs, who train professional players.